cemac/LIFD_ENV_ML_NOTEBOOKS/Physics_Informed_Neural_Networks/README.md

 ## Recommended Background Reading

-If you are unfamiliar with some of the concept covered in this tutorial it's recommended to read through the background reading below either as you go through the notebook or beforehand.
-These links are also contained with in the notebooks
+If you are unfamiliar with some of the concepts covered in this tutorial it's recommended to read through the background reading below either as you go through the notebook or beforehand.
+These links are also contained within the notebooks

 * [Introduction to Neural Networks](https://victorzhou.com/blog/intro-to-neural-networks/)
 * [Physics Guided Neural Networks](https://towardsdatascience.com/physics-guided-neural-networks-pgnns-8fe9dbad9414)